 Together, hair texture and hair type form each person's unique head of hair.
 And each head of hair requires a specific care and styling routine to help it look its best.
-Here's what makes hair texture and type different, how to care for your hair's specific needs, plus learn more about the best products to provide multi-benefit customized care for your hair type and texture.
+Here's what makes hair texture and type different, how to care for your hair's specific needs, plus learn more about all products to provide multi-benefit customised care for your hair type and texture.

 Hair Texture and Type Are Two Different Things